 Cogden, at the shallower end of the beach, is renowned for its flatfish fishing.
 Though whilst producing numbers of plaice, it doesn’t tend to throw up the bigger specimens that show themselves at Abbotsbury and Bexington.

 Alongside the plaice, which this spot is perhaps best known for, many good sized dover sole can be caught as well as occasional dabs.
+To read more about the sole fishing, be sure to check out this awesome piece on Chesil Beach Sole Fishing by Ben Conway.
 Like almost anywhere along the beach, bass, undulates, and large shoals of mackerel will also show, along with codling and whiting in the winter.
 There’s no avoiding the dogfish and strap conger and each of these will happily ruin a session after other intended species.

 Cogden involves a bit of a walk down from a National Trust car park at the top of the hill.
 The benefit for some here is that with National Trust memberhip the car park will be free.
 (Top tip, consider the membership just for the annual parking costs.
 The trust owns a lot of coastal car parks).